wyatt-toure/guppy-colour-learning/README.md

     treatments and object sides during trials for experiment 2.
 Not used in the project site.

-  - `renv.lock` is a JSON formatted file which contains package information for the project. renv will install the packages listed in this file upon executing `renv::restore()`
+  - `renv.lock` is a JSON formatted plain text file which contains package information for the project. renv will install the packages listed in this file upon executing `renv::restore()`

   - `required-r-packages.md` is a plain text file containing the versions and sources of the packages required for the project.